 It’s best to provide different types of vegetables on a rotational basis.
 It’s a good idea to pick a handful of staple veggies, feed them throughout the week, and then periodically mix in some other vegetables and fruits.
 This way, your guinea pigs get the vitamins they need from different sources.

-You can find a complete list of foods that guinea pigs can eat along with the frequency to give them on our helpful guinea pig food chart.
+You can also find a complete list of foods that guinea pigs can eat along with the frequency to give them here: Guinea Pig Food Chart.

 1. Grass Hay